Hombre Muerto North Project in Argentina

 The NI 43-101 resource statement, detailed in Table 1, includes 509,000 tonnes (metric tons) of lithium carbonate (Li2CO3) equivalent (LCE) and 1,609,000 tonnes of potash (KCl) equivalent in the Measured and Indicated Resource categories, with an additional 62,000 tonnes of LCE and 231,000 tonnes KCl in the Indicated Resource category.

-Adrian Hobkirk, President and CEO of NRG, commented, “we are very excited to see a robust and high-grade 43-101 resource estimate from our hydrogeological consultants.
+Adrian Hobkirk, President and CEO of Lithium South, commented, “we are very excited to see a robust and high-grade 43-101 resource estimate from our hydrogeological consultants.
 The Company now has a high-quality defined resource estimate with positive chemical characteristics that will hopefully allow us to advance the project through feasibility studies to production should the economic viability and technical feasibility of the project be established.”

 August, 23 2018 - Results for second drill hole up to 280 meters

 - Lithium South’s second drill hole at the Hombre Muerto North project has been completed to a depth of 280.8 m, and the sample results demonstrate that excellent lithium values are present in the lower portion of the hole.

 - Based on these encouraging results, as well as the excellent results from the pumping well located approximately 2.1 kilometers to the east, Lithium South has decided to drill a second pumping well adjacent to the second core hole.
 The target depth of this hole is 400 m.